wecloudsio/weclouds-localdevelopment/README.md

 - We try to stay as close to the latest version as possible
 - Changelog and latest version: https://github.com/aws/aws-cli/blob/v2/CHANGELOG.rst

-# local-development: how to access S3
+# local-development: how to access S3 via localstack

 - We are using localstack (Docker latest)
 - This is run by a localstack image installed via docker-compose